-It has taken a year and a half to return to its former glory!
-The Jardin d’Acclimatation, now completely modernized, is a true haven of calm and amusement on the edge of Paris, and is back to delight young and old.
+The Jardin d’Acclimatation, completely modernized, is a true haven of calm and amusement on the edge of Paris, and is here to delight young and old.

 An extraordinary green space